The Strongest Man in the Bible: 7 Things To Learn From Him

 The men of Judah tied Samson with two ropes and brought him to the Philistines (Judges 15:13).

-The ropes on his arms “became like burned flax and the ties on his hands dissolved” (verse 14, MEV).
+As the Philistines met him at Lehi, the Spirit of the Lord strengthened him.
+And the ropes on his arms became like burned flax and the ties on his hands melted (verse 14).

-Then, Samson saw a “fresh jawbone of a donkey.”
-He took it and struck down a thousand Philistines (verses 15 and 16).
+Then, Samson saw a fresh jawbone of a donkey.
+He used it to strike down a thousand Philistines (verses 15-16).

 After killing them all, he threw the jawbone away and called that place “Ramath Lehi” (verse 17, NIV).